Tap to display sub-menu choices,

 Find your place in the world: SIT offers 4- to 6-week, for-credit internships abroad in approximately 30 locations in Africa, Asia, Australia, Europe, Latin America, and the Middle East and has broad networks in nonprofit, private, and government sectors.
 Whatever your interests and goals, we have the right internship for you.

-You’ll get real-world, on-the-ground work experience.
-You’ll enhance your skills in an international work setting and become part of the wide network of community organizations, activists, entrepreneurs, business leaders, and academics connected to SIT programs.
+You’ll get real-world, on-the-ground experience in an international workplace.
+You’ll enhance your skills and become part of the wide network of community organizations, activists, entrepreneurs, business leaders, and academics connected to SIT programs.

 Build your résumé